Michael Van Buren Jr.

-Michael Van Buren Jr. (born July 11, 2004) is an American college football quarterback for the LSU Tigers.
-He previously played for the Mississippi State Bulldogs.
+Michael Van Buren Jr. (born July 11, 2004) is an American college football quarterback for the South Florida Bulls.
+He previously played for the Mississippi State Bulldogs and LSU Tigers.

-High school career
+Early life

 Van Buren attended Saint Frances Academy in Baltimore, Maryland.
 As a junior, he threw for 1,707 yards and 18 touchdowns.
 After originally committing to Oregon, Van Buren flipped his commitment to play college football at Mississippi State University.

 College career

-Mississippi State

 Van Buren began his freshman season as the backup to Blake Shapen.
 After a season-ending injury to Shapen, Van Buren was named Mississippi State's starting quarterback against Texas.
 In his first career start, he threw for 144 yards and rushed for a touchdown in a 35–13 defeat.
 Against Georgia, Van Buren threw for 306 yards and three touchdowns in a 41–31 loss.
 Against UMass, he threw for 222 yards and a touchdown, while also rushing for an additional two touchdowns, in a 45–20 victory, his first career win as a starter.
 As a true freshman, Van Buren started in eight games, throwing for 1,886 yards and totaling 16 touchdowns.
 On December 10, 2024, he announced his decision to enter the transfer portal.

-LSU

 On December 15, 2024, Van Buren announced his decision to transfer to Louisiana State University to play for the LSU Tigers.
+He entered the 2025 season as the backup to Garrett Nussmeier.
+Against Alabama, Van Buren completed five passes for 52 yards after Nussmeier was benched.
+He made his first start for the Tigers the following week against Arkansas, throwing for 221 yards and a touchdown in a 23–22 win.
+On January 3, 2026, Van Buren announced that he would enter the transfer portal for the second time.

+On January 6, 2026, Van Buren announced his decision to transfer to the University of South Florida to play for the South Florida Bulls.